A7med668/DL_Project/README.md

 ---

-## Features
+## Workflow
+1. **Data Preparation**: Importing Data from Kaggle and viewing it.
+2. **EDA & Visualization**: Data distribution and insights using Matplotlib and Seaborn.
-1. **Data Cleaning**: Removing stopwords, punctuation, and applying lemmatization.
+3. **Data Cleaning & Preprocessing**: Removing stopwords, punctuation, and applying lemmatization.
-2. **Sentiment Analysis**: Training deep learning model to classify sentiment.
+4. **Building Model**:Training deep learning model to classify sentiment using LSTM.
-3. **Visualization & EDA**: Data distribution and insights using Matplotlib and Seaborn.
+5. **Interface**: Using Streamlit to build GUI.

 ---